jtanderson2/azure-vwan-asa-config/README.md

 Tested Cisco ASA configuration for this lab topology:

-I collaborated on a deep-dive session with my good friend Adam Stuart, where we delved into options (and caveats!) around using Cisco ASAs to connect to Azure VWAN.
+I collaborated on a deep-dive session with my friend [Adam Stuart[(https:github.com/adstuart), where we delved into options (and caveats!) around using Cisco ASAs to connect to Azure VWAN.
 This